-Many organizations need to create and maintain a consistent, single view of customers across their enterprise with accurate and complete customer information.
+Many organizations need to compliance in financial services to create and maintain a consistent, single view of customers across their enterprise with accurate and complete customer information.
 Attaining a Single Customer View gives organizations the ability to have a more consistent and accurate understanding of communications with their customers.
 In many use cases, it’s also important to understand customer information in its original contexts and how it relates to the single view of the customer.
 For example, businesses need to know how their master customer information relates to multiple channels of communication and transactions with their customers and prospects in order to identify and take advantage of opportunities and avoid mistakes that come from accurately knowing or not knowing with whom you are interacting.

 The successful implementation can be challenging where representations of a customer are held in more than one system and customer identity and discrepancies in customer data must be resolved both within and between systems.
 This paper describes how the successful implementation of a Single Customer View – as well as the connected multiple views of customers that arise in different contexts – can be achieved using effective data integration, data cleaning, data enrichment, entity resolution, Master Data Management and graph database, as well as location intelligence visualization and analysis.
 The implementation is described in the context of a financial crimes and compliance use case.